My Official H.I.G.M.A. Post, “How I Got my Agent”, or rather, “How I got my Offers”!:

 I, at the time, was 90% set on an agent, and so I wasn’t sure whether to go ahead with it.

-[Partially because the internet had recently scared me with this gem: Unagented authors about to enter into an agreement with a publisher, will need to hire an intellectual property atty. 🤯💲😵😖😭!
+[Partially because the internet had recently scared me with this gem: Unagented authors about to enter into an agreement with a publisher should not do the contract-analysis themselves; they’ll need to pay an expert. ?????!

-But more on why that’s not necessarily so in my next Post, all about publishing contracts.
+But more on how I handled this phase in my next Post, all about publishing contracts.
 Stay tuned]

 But, I got an inkling to schedule the talk anyway — why close myself off from a good perspective on my work’s chances in the market, as well as find out more about how publishers actually conduct business?